akshaykale/Android-Timeline-View/README.md

 #### Use different image loading library

-For Image loading this library uses Picasso, But you ca use any library you preffer to load the image.
+For Image loading this library uses Picasso, But you can use any library you preffer to load the image.
 For this, create a class ```ImageLoad``` which  ```implements ImageLoadingEngine```
 ```
 public class ImageLoad implements ImageLoadingEngine {